movio/bramble/docs/README.md

   Nautilus provided a lot of inspiration for Bramble.

-  Although the approach to federation is similar Bramble has support for a few more things: fine-grained permissions, namespaces, easy plugin configuration, configuration hot-reloading...
+  Although the approach to federation was initially similar, Bramble now uses a different approach and supports for a few more things: fine-grained permissions, namespaces, easy plugin configuration, configuration hot-reloading...

   Bramble is also a central piece of software for [Movio](https://movio.co) products and thus is actively maintained and developed.